theimowski/master-thesis/docs/section-research.md

     </body>
 </html>```

-The DSL usage looks similar to how the actual markup is defined.
-Thanks to that it should be relatively easy for an HTML developer who is not familiar with F# syntax, to get started with designing views with the DSL.

 As the example showed static content, no real benefits were gained from using a DSL instead of plain HTML.
 Such benefits arise when there is need to display some kind of data model in a view.
-In Music Store, this can be demonstrated by rendering page for list of genres, as shown in listing {{fssuavestoreview}}.
+In context of Music Store, this can be demonstrated by rendering page for list of genres, as shown in listing {{fssuavestoreview}}.

 ```xxx
 {FSharp]{Rendering page with a given data parameter}{fssuavestoreview}